 7. Other Situations

 Contracting Rationales Library

-The 5 UC Academic Medical Centers and UCOP are creating a document that, on a term by term basis, provides background, policies, legal requirements, resources, and negotiation recommendations to expedite clinical trial negotiations with industry.
+The 5 UC Academic Medical Centers and UCOP have created a document that, on a term by term basis, provides background, policies, legal requirements, resources, and negotiation recommendations to expedite clinical trial negotiations with industry.

 The Library's goal is to reduce negotiation time for new and intermediate negotiators and improve consistency system-wide.

-The Library is expected to be completed and available to UC contracting officers in Winter/Spring of 2019/2020.
+The Library has been completed and is now available to UC contracting officers.